rladiesstl/meetup-mar-2021/README.md

 About R-Ladies St. Louis Intro slides: https://rladiesstl.github.io/meetup-mar-2021/

+### Before the workshop:

-Link to the speaker's repository for the talk: https://github.com/jenineharris/vaxxIntentionRLadies
+Download the files from the speaker's repository: https://github.com/jenineharris/vaxxIntentionRLadies

-### Required packages:
+Install two packages if you don't already have them:

-here
+* here

-tidyverse
+* tidyverse

+*NOTE: The workshop assumes at least some familiarity with using R and R Studio.*